Q&A with Stefan Spath, Executive Chef at Couples Resorts

 Fresh and local ingredients are a must.
 I must say since living in the Caribbean I have come to like spice, so scotch bonnet and ginger for example.
 I absolutely love pumpkin.
 It's such a simple ingredient and so underrated and under-used in European cooking.

 If I was planning a wedding in the Caribbean, which dishes would you recommend?
 And which would you avoid?

 I believe Caribbean food has to be light, with fresh ingredients and a good balance of vegetables and proteins.
-For a Caribbean wedding I would start a balanced appetizer such as smoked marlin ceviche with oranges and grapefruit.
-Then I’d make a pumpkin and roast plantain chowder followed by a tropical greens salad with fresh mango, crumbled feta, mint leaves and toasted walnuts.
+For a Caribbean wedding I would start a balanced appetiser such as smoked marlin ceviche with oranges and grapefruit.
+Then I'd make a pumpkin and roast plantain chowder followed by a tropical greens salad with fresh mango, crumbled feta, mint leaves and toasted walnuts.
 For the main course a Caribbean lobster or perhaps a wonderful beef tenderloin with ackee mushrooms and duxelles.
 For dessert, a trio of pot de crème – Blue Mountain coffee, passion fruit and coconut flavours.